confluentinc/ksql/docs-md/tutorials/etl.md

 );
 ```

-Check that the data arrived in the index by running the following from your host:
+Check that the data arrived in the index by running the following command from your host:

 ```
 curl http://localhost:9200/shipped_orders/_search?pretty
 ```

-You should see something like the following:
+Your output should resemble:

 ```json
 {